 Using Degree Days and Meter Readings to Monitor Heating and Air Conditioning Efficiency

-For example, if in the month of July there were 200 cooling degree days and you used 400 kWh of electricity, you would expect that in a month where there were only 100 cooling degree days that you would use around 200 kWh.
+For example, if in the month of July, there were 200 cooling degree days and you used 400 kWh of electricity, you would expect that in a month where there were only 100 cooling degree days that you would use around 200 kWh.
 If this is not the case and you see large, disproportionate rises in energy usage during times when your heating and air conditioning systems are working harder, this is an obvious sign that something may be wrong with your equipment.
-However, before you go rushing out to buy a new furnace or start asking Toronto HVAC contractors to quote you for a replacement central air-con system, it is a good idea to ask a local expert to double check your figures and, of course, to inspect the HVAC equipment in question to determine whether it does actually need to be replaced or whether there is a less drastic solution to your higher-than-expected energy usage.
-Often, the solution for inefficient heating and air conditioning systems can be as simple as replacing or cleaning a filter.
+However, before you go rushing out to buy a new furnace or start asking Toronto HVAC contractors to quote you for a replacement central air-con system, it is a good idea to ask a local expert to double-check your figures and, of course, to inspect the HVAC equipment in question to determine whether it does actually need to be replaced or whether there is a less drastic solution to your higher-than-expected energy usage.
+Often, the solution for inefficient heating and air conditioning systems can be as simple as periodic furnace service and maintenance.